luisqpra/PowerBibeta/README.md

 3. Open Power BI Desktop and select "Open file" from the main menu.

-4. Navigate to the location where you cloned or downloaded this repository and select the dashboard file (`data_viz_practice_example.pbix`).
+4. Navigate to the location where you cloned or downloaded this repository and select the dashboard file (`Comercializadora - Dashboard A.pbix` or `Comercializadora - Dashboard Resuelto B.pbix`).

 5. Explore the dashboard and included visualizations.
 Feel free to interact with interactive elements and modify visualizations to experiment with the data.